 11.10.9.1.1 General

+TGbn Editor, please add the following paragraph as shown below.

 If dot11RMBeaconTableMeasurementActivated is false and the (#6309)measurement mode in the measurement request is Beacon Table, the measuring STA shall reject the measurement request by returning a Beacon report with the Incapable subfield(#291) set in the Measurement Report Mode field.

+If the measurement mode of the measurement request is RTS/Active, the measuring STA may perform the measurements on the requested channel the procedure as defined when the measurement mode is Active or by the following procedure:

+Send an RTS frame at the 20 MHz primary channel to the individual address specified by the BSSID field of the measurement request frame.

+Set a measurement duration timer.

+At the end of the measurement duration, process the CTS frames solicited by the RTS frame sent by the measuring STA.

+NOTE – The CTS frames are transmitted as defined in 10.3.2.9(CTS and DMG CTS procedure).

 9.6 Action frame format details

 9.6.43 Protected UHR Action frame details